How long has Dr. Badia been in practice?

 Hand surgery can entail as simple a procedure as a carpal tunnel release or foreign body removal which would allow immediate near full use of the hand, or as complicated as a wrist laceration involving all tendons and nerves which can take up to a year for an adequate functional recovery.

-Dr. Badia is now only on staff only at Doctors Hospital in Coral Gables, but was former chief of hand surgery at Baptist Hospital in Kendall, Miami.
-This is because virtually all surgeries can now be done on outpatient basis which has a lesser complication/infection rate and is much more cost effective.
-Therefore, virtually all surgical procedures are performed at the Surgery Center at Doral Ambulatory Surgical Center, including other orthopedic procedures performed by Dr. Badia’s colleagues from OrthoNOW.
-General/laparoscopic surgery, urology and ENT procedures are also done at the ambulatory surgical center.
+Dr. Badia was former chief of hand surgery at Baptist Hospital in Miami.
+He now only operates at The Surgery Center at Doral.
+This is because virtually all orthopedic upper extremity procedures can now be done on an outpatient basis which has a lesser complication / infection rate and is much more cost effective.
+Dr. Badia’s colleagues from OrthoNOW® also operates at The Surgery Center at Doral.
+Other specialties that operate at The Surgical Center include general/laparoscopic surgery, urology and gynecology procedures.
 For more information visit https://www.drbadia.com/the-surgery-center-at-doral/

-Yes, the Surgery Center at Doral is a fully medicare approved facility with JCAHO certification and has contracts with various major insurance carriers that Dr. Badia and other on-staff surgeons who operate there.
-This includes many workers compensation carriers and international insurances.
+Yes, the Surgery Center at Doral is a fully medicare approved facility with JCAHO certification and has contracts with various major insurance carriers.
+This includes many commercial insurances, workers compensation carriers and international insurances.

-However, extended hours are available upstairs at OrthoNOW Doral, the first orthopedic urgent care center in South Florida, which is now a national franchise, and soon to be international.
-OrthoNOW Doral is open Mondays and Wednesdays until 10:00pm and Saturday mornings, always without an appointment needed! http://www.orthonowcare.com
+However, extended hours are available upstairs at OrthoNOW® Doral, the first orthopedic urgent care center in South Florida, which is now a national franchise, and soon to be international.
+OrthoNOW® Doral is open Mondays and Wednesdays from 10:00am until 10:00pm; Tuesdays, Thursdays and Fridays from 10:00am until 7:00pm; and Saturdays from 10:00am until 2:00pm, always without an appointment needed! http://www.orthonowcare.com

-Hand and upper extremity surgery rarely require general anesthesia and Dr. Cabreja, the director of anesthesia and medical director of Surgery Center at Doral, is very experienced at local and regional block anesthesia.
-This means you will feel absolutely no pain or discomfort and intravenous sedation will also help you relax or even sleep if you desire.
+Hand and upper extremity surgery rarely require general anesthesia.
+The team of anesthesiologists at The Surgery Center at Doral are very experienced in local and regional block anesthesia.
+This means you will feel no pain or discomfort.
+Intravenous sedation will also help you relax or even sleep during your procedure.

 An orthopedic surgeon specializes in medical and surgical treatment of the musculoskeletal system.
 This includes all bones, muscles, tendons and joints.
 A hand surgeon is a sub specialist in treatment of the hand and often the upper extremity as well.
 Dr. Badia is an orthopedic surgeon who also performed specialized training to limit his practice to the hand and upper limb.
 Occasionally, hand surgeons receive their fundamental training in plastic or even general surgery.
 Someone with this more specialized training should generally perform complex surgeries of the hand, wrist and elbow.